SMOK: an overview

 It has also shown the value of experimentation.
 While most of the enthusiast vaping world was hooked on Boge single-coil cartomizers, SMOK’s dual-coil cartomizers proved to be groundbreaking.
 While it’s common for consumers to use Bluetooth connectivity on their phones to control all sorts of consumer electronics, Smoktech was one of the first companies that allowed the communications protocol to be used with a vaping device.

 Its biggest impact on the modern vaping industry was made, of course, with the TFV4.
 It set a new standard for sub-ohm tanks in terms of vapor production.
 It also started the trend of offering multiple types of coils for a tank.
 There are more than a dozen TFV4 coils available, including multiple rebuildable (RBA) options.
 The coils range from simple dual-coil setups to stainless steel for temperature control to beastly octuple-Clapton coils.
-While it was common for manufacturers to offer two coil options, SMOK introduced a new level of diversity with its TFV4 coil heads.
-This trend continues in 2016 with the TFV8 coil heads.
+While it was common for manufacturers to offer two coil options, SMOK introduced a new level of diversity with its TFV8 coils.
+This trend continues in 2018 with the TFV12 Cloud Beast King and Prince coil heads.

 SMOK has been one of the vaping businesses true pioneers.
 With several innovative devices in its catalog, the company has a long and well-earned reputation as one of the vaping industry’s true trailblazers.
 While many of its competitors copied, it made original products.
 While many were content to follow trends, it established them.
 SMOK is responsible for some of the best vaping products available and for pushing the entire industry forward.